Qori Q'oncha - Peru

 Context

-The Project has been adapted to meet the needs of local communities, prior analysis of current public policies and identification of the gaps on which our contribution can generate an impact.
+The Program has been adapted to meet the needs of local communities, after analyzing current public policies and identifying the gaps on which our contribution can generate impact.
 The combined action of these initiatives allows the project to be founded and adapted to the local context.
-Maintaining the participation and empowerment of local communities is also key to ensuring the long-term success of the project.
+Maintaining the participation and empowerment of local communities is also key to ensuring the long-term success of the Program.
 This is one of the big reasons why we work closely with local communities, in order to ensure that the most appropriate solution is implemented and maintained over time.

 golden cookstoves

-Qori Q'oncha, which means “golden stoves” in Quechua, was the first program to be registered with the Gold Standard quality label (2008), the first program to implement improved stoves and to issue carbon credits.
-It has generated six grants of carbon credits corresponding to 2.2 million euros issued to different local partners for the sustainability of their projects.
+Qori Q'oncha, which means “Golden Kitchens” in Quechua, was the first program to be registered with the Gold Standard quality label (2008), the first program to implement improved stoves and to issue low-carbon contributions.
+It has generated six grants of low carbon contributions corresponding to 2.2 million euros issued to different local partners for the sustainability of their projects.
 It currently includes projects in six regions of Peru: Piura, Cajamarca, Huancavelica, La Libertad, Pasco and Junín.

 Social impact